-The tofu scramble vegetables are easily detectible; it's the seasonings that make the scramble different.
+The vegetables for vegan tofu scramble are easily detectible; it's the seasonings that make the scramble different.
 Tofu’s porous consistency allows for it to absorb any flavors.
 Scrambles can be made in so many ways, I could probably make a different version every day for a month.
 Maybe I should try that challenge.

-Today’s scramble was devoted to Snooze breakfast.
+Today’s skinny veggie tofu scramble was devoted to Snooze breakfast.
 The last time I ate there, I tasted overtones of cumin; a hint of warm spice but not spicy by any means.
 As I took notes on my napkin (yes, I do that), a waitress came over and confirmed my suspicions.

 So, off to Kathy’s kitchen, I went to try to duplicate my favorite scramble; mine without any added oil or fat.